How The Unabated NFL Simulator Works

 Power ratings change over the course of the season.
 Your power rating for a team in Week 1 will not be the same as in Week 5 (or Week 15).
 That doesn’t mean there’s anything wrong with your ratings.
 Power ratings change for two reasons: uncertainty and nonstationarity.

 Uncertainty comes from the fact that we don’t know team strength; our ratings are our best guess, but there are teams that end up being a lot better than we expect, and teams that fail to meet expectations.
-I’m not talking about fumble luck being the cause here; I’m talking about Josh Allen being a better QB than most expected last season.
-And Carson Wentz being worse.
+I’m not talking about fumble luck being the cause here; I’m talking about CJ Stroud emerging as a better QB than many expected last season.
+And Aaron Rodgers’ injury upending the Jets season.
 As more games are played in a season, we get more data points and learn more about how good a team truly is.
 So the uncertainty decreases throughout the season.

 Nonstationarity means that team strength isn’t some fixed number.
 It’s fluid, and changes based on injuries, momentum, and many other factors we can’t quantify.
 That’s the reason recent games carry more weight than games in the distant past.
 And in our simulation, it’s the reason team ratings continue to change late in the season, even when there is less uncertainty.

 The most unique thing the Unabated NFL Simulator does is simulate quarterback injuries.
 Quarterback is the most important position in professional sports, and an NFL QB has more of an effect on his team’s success than the other 10 players on offense combined.
 A QB injury is a major shock which can have a massive impact on a team’s rating.
-Certain teams are more fragile to a QB injury than others; if Russell Wilson were to be injured – something that hasn’t happened in a decade – the Seahawks’ rating would fall dramatically, as the dropoff to Seattle’s backup QB is large.
-But teams like the Broncos or 49ers, who have two similarly capable quarterbacks, are less fragile to a QB injury.
+Certain teams are more fragile to a QB injury than others; if Patrick Mahomes were to be injured the Chiefs’ rating would fall dramatically, as the dropoff to Carson Wentz large.
+But teams like the Steelers, who have two similarly capable quarterbacks, are less fragile to a QB injury.

 Using the last 20 years of data, we flagged QB injuries and missed time.
 We built a basic model to predict the probability a starting QB suffers an injury that causes him to miss at least one game, using a number of factors, including age, experience, size, and previous injury history.
 After each week, we simulate the possibility of a QB injury and if there is an injury, simulate the number of games missed (based on historical baselines).

 The QB1 INJ parameter reflects the per-game probability that a QB suffers an injury causing them to miss at least a game.
-A per-game injury probability of 4% would mean a starting quarterback has a 50% likelihood of making it through the regular season without missing a game.
-A starting QB with a 2% per-game injury probability will have a 71% chance of an injury-free season, and one with a 1% per-game injury rate has an 84% chance of a healthy year.
+A per-game injury probability of 4 percent would mean a starting quarterback has a 50 percent likelihood of making it through the regular season without missing a game.
+A starting QB with a 2 percent per-game injury probability will have a 71 percent chance of an injury-free season, and one with a 1 percent per-game injury rate has an 84 percent chance of a healthy year.

 Our modeled QB1 INJ numbers can be found in the Massey-Peabody ratings; otherwise, the pre-populated numbers will reflect a global average.
 Modeling QB injuries is a typical “small data” problem.
 The intention is for users to modify this to reflect their opinions on how injury-prone a QB is.